tropicbliss/isimud/README.md

 ## Usage

-Communicating with this server is done through websockets at the websocket URL path (`/ws`).

 Take note that the socket connection can spontaneously close if the server does not like what you are sending.

 It is good courtesy to close a client's websocket connection to the server when not in use.

 ### Publisher

-1. Send the following JSON via a POST request:
+1. Send the following JSON via a POST request to `/pub`.:

 ```json
 {